123MwanjeMike/hashnode-backups/cl7kwvccy02s8v4nvdsam97bv.md

 ## 5. https://www.websitecarbon.com/
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662147385354/z0JE1rzak.png align="left")
 Last but most definitely not the least, is a tool that calculates how much carbon is released into the atmosphere whenever a user visits your website.
 You can then see how much your website contributes to global warming and also suggests how you can reduce the carbon footprint.
-If there's at least one take away from this article, I sure hope this be it.
+If there's at least one take away from this article, I hope this be it.

-Do you know of any other "Nuttertools" that somehow missed on this list, do share in the comments section.
+Do you know of any other "Nuttertools" that aren't on this list, do share in the comments section.
 I'd love to learn from you too.

 *Cheers!*